EUDR Compliance: Achieving a Deforestation-Free Supply Chain

 1. Assess Your Compliance Requirements

 Companies need to evaluate if the EUDR applies to their operations, especially if they sell products in the EU.
-Even businesses outside the EU will need to engage with their European partners by sharing necessary data.
+Even businesses outside the EU need to engage with their European partners by sharing necessary data.
 It's important to determine whether your products are covered under the regulation’s designated commodity list and understand the different obligations of operators, traders, and SMEs.
-So, do you retail products that originate from cattle, cocoa, coffee, palm oil, rubber, soya, and wood, or any of the derived products as listed in the legislation, in areas suffering from deforestation?
+So, do your retail products that originate from cattle, cocoa, coffee, palm oil, rubber, soya, and wood, or any of the derived products as listed in the legislation, come from areas suffering from deforestation?
 Only by having supply chain visibility will you be able to answer that question in good faith.

 2. Align Internal Teams

 Once you confirm your obligations, internal teams must work together for effective compliance.
-Procurement teams should engage suppliers, sustainability teams can guide deforestation-free strategies, and risk management should incorporate EUDR-specific due diligence procedures.
+Procurement teams should engage suppliers; sustainability teams can guide deforestation-free strategies and risk management should incorporate EUDR-specific due diligence procedures.
 Legal teams can help confirm your regulatory responsibilities and ensure everyone is prepared for compliance.

 3. Create a No-Deforestation Policy